Kabilan1000/CIND820_Streaming_and_Cultural_Exports/README.md

 ## Overview

 This project examines how major streaming platforms, Netflix, Disney+, and Amazon Prime, act as cultural intermediaries by curating and promoting international media.
-The goal is to compare how each platform represents content, and test whether the metadata can predict popularity whiel also identifying cross-platform cultural groupings.
+The goal is to compare how each platform represents content, and test whether the metadata can predict popularity while also identifying cross-platform cultural groupings.

-This analysis will combine exploratory data analysis (EDA), classification, and clustering methods to study representation patterns and cultural diversity across the three streaming services.
+This analysis combines exploratory data analysis (EDA), classification, and clustering methods to study representation patterns and cultural diversity across the three streaming services.
+A caching mechanism is used to speed up repeat runs of the IMDb enrichment step.

 ---